arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 Ah!
 Much, much better!

-Don't feel now inspired to pour a bit more complication into our parsers?
+Don't you feel now inspired to pour a bit more complication into our parsers?
 We saw before how a change to the parser signature was reflected into a more convoluted code structure in the parser implementation.
 Let's keep exploring this path to see where it leads